 - Slingshots or other weapons.

-- Recreational drugs are not recommended and are illegal in many countries.
+- Recreational drugs are not legal and not advised.

 Clothes and shoes

 - Board shorts or swimsuits (at least 2-3 pairs)

 - Comfortable shorts or skirts for casual wear

 - Comfortable walking shoes or sneakers (waterproof shoes are helpful for any waterfall hikes)

 - Hat with a wide brim for sun protection